aosabook/500lines/pedometer/chapter.md

 ## Even Perfect Worlds Have Fundamental Forces of Nature

 The force of gravity causes an acceleration in the direction of gravity, which we refer to as gravitational acceleration.
-This acceleration is unique because it is always present, and is always constant at 9.8 $m/s^2$.
+This acceleration is unique because it is always present, and is constant at 9.8 $m/s^2$.

 Suppose a smartphone is lying on a table screen-side up.
 In this orientation, our coordinate system is such that the negative $z$ direction is the one that gravity is acting on.
 Gravity will pull our phone in the negative $z$ direction, so our accelerometer, *even when perfectly still*, will record an acceleration of 9.8 $m/s^2$ in the negative $z$ direction.
 Accelerometer data from our phone in this orientation looks like the graph below.